WICG/indexed-db-observers/README.md

 # Open Issues
 ### Having changes from multiple object stores in one callback.
 If a transaction hits multiple object stores, and an observer is registered for more than one of the ones modified in the transaction, should we include all of those changes in that observer function?
 I'm thinking probably yes.
 Also, if the observer is asking for transactions this means we are creating multiple transactions for the change, instead of just one.

-### Representation of `changes` given to observer
-(old, we're probably going with culling)

-There are 3 options I can think of for the changes given to the observer:
- 1. All/Unfiltered
- 2. Culled
- 3. Culled and Disjoint (unordered)

-The current polyfill just replays **all** changes in an array.
-This can be overkill, especially if these changes overlap.
-Take, for example, the following changes:
- 1. add 'a', 1
- 2. add 'b', 2
- 3. put 'putA', 1
- 4. delete 2

-These changes can **culled** to simply be
- 1. add 'putA', 1

-Another case involves range delete:
- 1. put 'a', 1
- 2. put 'b', 30
- 3. delete range [20,40]
- 4. add 'c', 31

-Here we can **cull** and represent the operations as
- 1. put 'a', 1
- 2. delete range [20,40]
- 3. add 'c', 31

-OR we can have transform this into the **unordered/disjoint** change list
- * put 'a' 1
- * delete range [20,31)
- * delete range (31,40]
- * add 'c', 31

-(where these changes can be performed in any order)

-Personally, I vote for **culling** but not transforming to the disjoint list.
-If the developer wants, they can transform the ordered culled list to the unordered version, but they wouldn't be able to transform the other way.

 # FAQ
 ### Why not expose 'old' values?
 IndexedDB was designed to allow range delete optimizations so that `delete [0,10000]` doesn't actually have to physically remove those items to return.
 Instead we can store range delete metadata to shortcut these operations when it makes sense.
 Since we have many assumptions for this baked our abstraction layer, getting an 'original' or 'old' value would be nontrivial and incur more overhead.